omerertann/MedyesWeb/README.md

     npm run build

 Static files are exported to the out/ directory.
-They can be deployed to any server.
+It can be deployed to any server.